omclabs/express-rest-api/README.md

 a REST API application template using Express

 - URI Versioning
-- JWT auth
-- User register using MongoDB
+- User register with MongoDB
+- JWT
 - ESLint with Airbnb style
+- Unit testing

 How do I get set up?